spolischook/cherevan.art_auth/README.md

 A serverless OAuth service for Cherevan.art, built with AWS Lambda and API Gateway.

-> Note: This repository is automatically synchronized from the main monorepo.
+> Note: This repository is automatically synchronized from the main monorepo using GitHub Actions.

 ## Features